0xFableOrg/xchain/README.md

 In practice, it is easier to pay the relayer's fee on the destination chain.
 This is because the payment can be unlocked as part of the transaction that delivers the message.
 The bridge must thus make sure that the destination chain has liquidity to pay the relayer.
-If the bridge enables token bridging, the relay transaction may implicitly bridge tokens over to pay the relayer.
+If the bridge focuses on token bridging, the relay transaction may deduce the destination chain fee from the tokens being bridged.

 If fees are collected on the source chain and paid on the destination chain, fee estimation is required.
 This cannot be done on the source chain, and must thus be carried off-chain, and included